uploadcare/uploadcare-rails/README.md

   <<: *defaults
 ```

 Only two config are required for work: public and private key.
 All other posible options are listed here: https://uploadcare.com/documentation/widget/ .
+Config file created by generator also contains list of all options with default values.
 Note that it is global settings used for internal api calls and as default config for widget.
 Any instanse of widget can have separate set of config that will override app-wide settings if needed.

 # Including widgets and widget configuration
 First you should load our awesome widget to the page.
 There is two way of doing that: